 2. If using LECA, soak.

-Before using LECA, rinse the pellets to remove any dust.
-Then, soak them overnight to ensure they are fully hydrated.
-Dry LECA can draw water from plant roots, harming them.
+Before using Leca, rinse the pellets to remove any dust (unless you’re using pre-rinsed Leca).
+Then, soak them overnight to ensure they are fully saturated.
+If left dry, Leca can absorb water from the plant roots, causing damage.

 3. Fill half of the clear pot with soil-free medium.

-When planting into the clear pot component of our Hydropot, it's important to place the plant roots at the midpoint of the pot.
+When planting into the clear pot, it's important to place the plant roots at the midpoint of the pot.
 This is because the inner pot will sit in water, with the water level about one-third of the way up the clear pot.

 4. Fill the rest of the clear pot with soil-free medium around the plant roots.